 My hon.
 Friend is absolutely right.
 Through the crime and justice Cabinet Committee that we now have, we look at this from an end-to-end perspective.
 The Home Office has put in £25 million specifically to target county lines drugs gangs and to roll up county lines.
 She has highlighted a really important point about the role of the criminal justice system in sentencing and deterrence, and about how we should work together to use intelligence to go after the gang leaders and cut the head off the snake—the people who are fuelling this awful, abhorrent crime.

 County lines are one aspect of the threat posed by serious and organised crime, in respect of which the coronavirus crisis presents hugely difficult challenges.
-I should be grateful if the Home Secretary passed my thanks on to the Minister for Security for the discussions that I have had with him on measures on warrants, but can she set out what other measures she will take to ensure that our police can deal with urgent issues, including their having the appropriate protective equipment?
+I should be grateful if the Home Secretary passed my thanks on to the Minister for Security for the discussions that I have had with him about measures on warrants, but can she set out what other measures she will take to ensure that our police can deal with urgent issues, including their having the appropriate protective equipment?
 Does she agree that we need to ensure that this period in which we will be in emergency measures is not exploited by those who wish us harm?

 The hon.
 Gentleman is absolutely right to raise those matters.
 I am aware of the discussions that have taken place between him and the Security Minister about the legislation that will be discussed this afternoon on the Floor of the House.
 He is absolutely right—I restate the points that I made about PPE, in particular, to protect frontline workers.

 The hon.
 Gentleman will know that there are various measures in the Bill on the appointment of temporary judicial commissioners, as well as on biometric data and information—the essential steps that we have to take to make sure that we protect our people, our communities and our country.
 We cannot have any gaps or loopholes that would allow people who want to come in and do us harm to come in and do us harm right now.